shahama/hello-world/README.md

 Hi GitHub,

 I'm Pathima Shahama Tamber from Colombo.
-I'm Reading for my Msc in It Specializing in Cyber Security.
+I'm Reading for my Msc in IT Specializing in Cyber Security.